Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects

 \section{Introduction}

-Ultrahigh dimensional data in fields such as bioinformatics, medical imaging , finance, and the social sciences has become increasingly commonplace.
+Ultrahigh dimensional data in fields such as bioinformatics, medical imaging, finance, and the social sciences has become increasingly commonplace.
 With the yet to cease rapid advances in data collection techniques and computing power, there has arisen an accompanying desire to more comprehensively analyze said data.
 However, a significant challenge in dealing with ultrahigh dimensional data comes in the fact that classical methods often become intractable or unreliable when confronted with such dimensionality.
 Here, and throughout this paper, we will use the term \textit{high dimensional} to refer to the case when $p = \mathcal{O}(n^\xi)$ for some constant $\xi>0$ and we will used the term \textit{ultrahigh dimensional} to refer to the case when $\log(p) = \mathcal{O}(n^\xi)$ for some constant $\xi>0$, where $p$ is the number of predictors and $n$ is the number of observations of each of those predictors.
-The principal of sparsity tells us that, among the $p$-many predictors or covariates, only a small collection of such will have a true or causative effect in the outcome.
-Overall, one common goal when working with high or ultrahigh dimensional data is selecting a small (of size less than $n$) set of covariates thought to have a causative effect on the response in question.
-One family of approaches that is often employed for such a task on high dimensional data is penalized regression.
-Included among these are methods such as Lasso [\cite{Tibshirani}], SCAD [\cite{SCAD2001}], Elastic Net [\cite{elasticNet}], Dantzig Selector [\cite{CandesTao}], and minmax concave penalty (MCP) [\cite{Zhang2010}].

-However, when faced with the specific challenge of handling ultrahigh dimensional data, penalized regression methods become unreliable.
-Because penalized regression methods implicitly rely on solving an optimization problem (an algorithmically taxing problem), these approaches become computationally infeasible in the face of ultra high dimensional $p$.
-Furthermore, with such dimensionality, some of the theoretical properties of feature selection by penalized regression are either unattainable or difficult to achieve [see, for example, \cite{HaoZhangiFORM}].
-For a discussion on the computational challenges of ultrahigh dimensional data, see for example \cite{FanLi:BigData2006} and \cite{FanHanLiu:BigData}.